Rice and Corn Stock Inventory, May 2018

 - Over last month, stocks level in commercial warehouses was greater by

 9.50 percent.
 However, both volume of stocks in households and NFA depositories was below this month's level by 48.56 percent and 100.00 percent, respectively (Table 2).

-- About 18.06 percent of this month’s total corn stocks inventory level were from the households, 81.84 percent from commercial warehouses and 0.10 percent were from the NFA depositories.
+17.31 percent of this month’s total corn stocks inventory level and 82.69 percent were from commercial warehouses.